etlbox/etlbox.website/doks_v0.5/content/en/docs/stream-connectors/xml.md

 source.LinkTo(rowTrans);
 rowTrans.TransformationFunc = row => {
     dynamic r = row as ExpandoObject;
-    r.category.@term //@ is not allowed as a property name!
+    var categoryTerm = r.category.@term //@ is not allowed as a property name!
     ...//won't compile
 }
 ```